liamwhan/liamwhan.github.io/_posts/2019-3-20-Azure-Functions-Deployment-Issue.md

 So I checked the Functions App Settings.
 Everything looked good.
 We had both a `WEBSITE_CONTENTAZUREFILECONNECTIONSTRING` and `WEBSITE_CONTENTSHARE`.

 At this point I got curious, and lucky I did otherwise this would have taken me days to find.

+So I created a new Function App Instance and a Fresh CI/CD Pipeline to deploy to it and then compared the settings on the old set up to the new setup.
 <br/>
 <br/>
 ## Suspicious Storage